yaoyuanArtemis/resume/data.typ

       2023.9 - 2024.5
     ]
   )
+  - LLM Fundamentals
+    - Familiar with Transformer and Diffusion technologies; experienced in model fine-tuning, LoRA, KV cache, VAE, and DDPM; knowledgeable about various attention mechanisms, as well as Hugging Face and LLaMA-Factory.
+    - Applied LangChain for RAG integration and developed data analysis agents with LangChain.
   - Development of the Backend System "Jellyfish" for Risk Control
     - Included API calls for data and permission interfaces, and integration of event tracking.
   - Independently developed a policy document parsing tool.